ValentinGot/material-design-colors/README.md

 ### Sass

-To use the Sass variables, you can import the **colors** utils like this:
+To use the Sass variables, you can import the **colors** file like this:

 ``` sass
 @import 'material-design-colors/colors'